romeorizzi/TALight/README.md

 You have two options on how to get it:

-1. **Option 1:** if you already know you will next advance to later stages of this tutorial, then, after installing git on your local machine and cloning this repo (explained in later stages of this tutorial), build your own binaries to get all of the TALight utilities in one shot.
+1. **Option 1 [generally recommended]:** if you already know you will next advance to later stages of this tutorial, then, after installing git on your local machine and cloning this repo (explained in later stages of this tutorial), build your own binaries to get all of the TALight utilities in one shot.
 How to [get Rust and build the binaries](#obtain-the-binaries) is explained in the file `rtal/README.md` of this repo.

 2. **Option 2:** download the already compiled binary made available for your platform and set them in.